fweiss/mupy/README.md

 Turning off SVN fixed that.
 But there's stil an anoying click between notes, even with the crossfade on append hack.

+> Saving a wav file and pltying it via Windows Media player is the solution

+## Timbre
+Using just sine wave sounds more like flute than violin.
+- flute first two harmonics are strong, others weak
+- violin harmonics weaken gradually

 ## Links and references

 [sheet for K216](https://violinsheetmusic.org/classical/work/mozart-violin-concerto-3/)